XingxinHE/Hex/pages/Simplex.md

 - ⛈Characteristics / Properties
     - Orientation ^fc7728b5477d9d10
         - 📝Definition
             - The *orientation* of a simplex is an ordering of its vertices up to even permutation.
-One can specify an oriented simplex via one of its representative ordered [[Tuple]]s.
+One can specify an oriented simplex via one of its representative ordered [[tuple]]s.

         - ![[simplicial complex#^7cdbb5]]
         - ![[simplicial complex#^b0e241]]